LearnLink Blog

 Frequently Asked Questions

-Should I focus on one accent, like British or American English?
+Should I focus on free or paid resources?

-How much screen time is appropriate for language learning?
+How much screen time is too much for language learning?

 Start learning